 Provide upfront capital

-Jewish Vocational Service will receive funding to deliver four program tracks, providing vocational training, English language classes and job search assistance to approximately 2,000 individuals in Greater Boston.
+Jewish Vocational Service received funding to deliver four program tracks, providing vocational training, English language classes and job search assistance to approximately 2,000 individuals in Greater Boston.

-Social Finance supported the design, negotiation and financial structuring of the project and managed the capital raise.
-Social Finance will also coordinate performance management services for the duration of the project.
+Social Finance supported the design, negotiation, and financial structuring of the project and managed the capital raise.
+We currently coordinate performance management services and will continue to do so for the duration of the project.

-Economic Mobility Corporation will lead the evaluation of the project.
+Economic Mobility Corporation leads the evaluation of the project.

-Jobs for the Future will provide technical assistance on the project, supporting performance management activities for one of the program tracks during the project’s first year.
+Jobs for the Future provided technical assistance on the project.
+They supported performance management activities for one of the program tracks during the project’s first year.

 Bank of America Merrill Lynch acted as placement agent for certain qualified high net worth and institutional investors.